Dream speech: Other researchers

-In 1941 the linguist Roman Jakobson discussed Kraepelin's monograph and contributed one important example to dream speech.
-In his dream the Czech word zemřel (died) transformed into seme: according to Jakobson, because the liquidae l et r disappeared.
-With this example Jakobson wanted to show, that in his deep sleep Broca's area did not function well.
+Kraepelin's daughter, Toni Schmidt-Kraepelin, also a psychiatrist, collected eight examples of dream speech in her 1920 work.
+Sigmund Freud gave a few neologism examples in his 1899 The Interpretation of Dreams, and Havelock Ellis mentioned two specimens in his 1911 The World of Dreams, briefly discussing Kraepelin's theory.
+In 1941, the linguist Roman Jakobson discussed Kraepelin's monograph and contributed one important example to dream speech.
+In his dream, the Czech word 'zemřel' (died) transformed into 'seme'; according to Jakobson, this was because the liquids l and r disappeared.
+In this example, Jakobson wanted to show that, in his deep sleep, Broca's area did not function properly.
 This would be a counter-example to Kraepelin's theory that only the Wernicke area is affected during dream speech.

 Jakobson presupposes that seme is meaningless and is directly related to zemřel without any intermediate associations.
-However, there may be another explanation, conforming to Kraepelin's theory, of Jakobson's example if a perfectly fitting associative chain can be found linking indirectly zemřel to seme.
+However, there may be another explanation, conforming to Kraepelin's theory, of Jakobson's example if a perfectly fitting associative chain can be found linking zemřel to seme indirectly.
 Note that seme is a meaningful part of Kraepelin's dream speech specimen 49 in which par-seme-nie is supposed to be Russian for some weeks.
-Jakobson, born in Russia, may have been intrigued by parsemenie and have used it in his own dream.
-In another dream speech example of Kraepelin (no 113) the Czech letter ř appears in the name of the Czech village Příbram.
-It may also have influenced Jakobson, former member of the Prague linguistic circle, in his zemřel-dream.
+Jakobson, born in Russia, may have been intrigued by parsemenie and may have used it in his own dream.
+In another example of Kraepelin's dream speech (no. 113), the Czech letter ř appears in the name of the Czech village Příbram.
+It may also have influenced Jakobson, a former member of the Prague linguistic circle, in his zemřel-dream.

-A special method
+Cryptanalysis

-For the cryptanalysis of Kraepelin's dream speech a special method has been developed, applicable to dream speech of others as well.
-Reconstruction of associative chains is its aim and it requires precision of linking, use of relevant context information and as short as possible chains.
-Associations in the chain can be synonyms, sometimes in a foreign language, and word-form-associations.
-Of particular importance are so-called idiosyncratic associations, peculiar to a specific individual (here the dreamer).
-Partial chains, build starting from both the dream speech specimen and its meaning (provided already by the dreamer), should meet in between without any discrepancy.
+For the cryptanalysis of Kraepelin's dream speech, a special method has been developed, applicable to the dream speech of others as well.
+The aim of reconstruction of associative chains is to achieve precise linking, use relevant contextual information, and keep chains as short as possible.
+Associations in the chain can be synonyms, sometimes in a foreign language, and word-form associations.
+Of particular importance are so-called idiosyncratic associations, peculiar to a specific individual (here, the dreamer).
+Partial chains, built starting from both the dream-speech specimen and its meaning (already provided by the dreamer), should meet in the middle without any discrepancy.